alicht/intro-to-express/README.md

 # Enter Express

 You can use Express middleware to add support for cookies, sessions, and users, getting POST/GET parameters, etc. You can use any database mechanism supported by Node (Express does not define any database-related behaviour).

-# What does Express code look like?
+# So what does Express code look like?

 Glad you asked!
 Let's take a look